Lieutenant-Debaser/PS1-Disc-Ripper/README.md

 ### Important Update
 It has come to my attention through testing that this script may not produce entirely valid dumps.
-I believe the .bin files produced are okay, but the .cue/.toc file created is not.
-PCSX-Reloaded (PCSXR) and PCSX ReARMed seem to handle them okay, but Mednafen throws an error and will not load the game.
+It appears that the .bin file produced is an overdump.
+Currently investigating ways to fix this, but it may not be possible with cdrdao.

 # What This Isn't
 This is not a piracy tool.
 Officially, I do not condone piracy of any kind.